pippinbarr/chesses/process/to-do.md

 - ~~Should the king slide?
 I mean... yes (but note that it could slide into checkmate)~~
 - ~~Handle standard checkmate and stalemate~~

-- Make castling do what it should (both pieces should slide in that case!)
+- ~~Make castling do what it should (both pieces should slide in that case!)~~

-- Definitely saw some kind of bug with a pawn resurrecting after a move, unsure how to recreate right now
+- Definitely saw some kind of bug with a pawn resurrecting after a move, unsure how to recreate right now (maybe loading invalid fen?
+Don't think so though... setting a weird position?
+Hmm.)

 ## CLONES